Dolmen del prado de Lácara

-The dolmen del prado de Lácara ('Dolmen of the Meadow of Lácara') is a megalithic monument known as a passage tomb.
-It is located northwest of the Spanish city of Mérida, in the province of Badajoz.
+The Dolmen del prado de Lácara ('Dolmen of the Meadow of Lácara') is a megalithic monument known as a passage tomb.
+It is located northwest of the Spanish city of Merida, in the province of Badajoz.
 It is located next to the EX-214 road, which connects Aljucén with La Nava de Santiago.
 It is a notable megalithic tomb, built during the late Neolithic towards the end of the 4th millennium BC or early 3rd millennium BC.
 It is one of the most monumental and well preserved sites in the Extremadura region, which is why it was declared a site of cultural interest in 1912 and a National Monument in 1931.

 Location

 In keeping with other Extremaduran megaliths, the Dolmen del prado de Lácara is located in a natural holm oak pasture, occupying a small hill that rises above the surrounding area and where it is close to several water features, including the Lácara river which runs to the east of the monument.
 In the surroundings there are abundant granite outcrops that at the time provided the necessary raw material to build the tomb.
 These particularities of its location have led researchers such as Enrique Navascués to think that in addition to being a burial place and a symbol of the town that erected it, these megaliths could also be territorial demarcations or reference landmarks in the planning of this territory in prehistory.
 There has also been speculation about its strategic location in relation to nearby roads and transit areas.

 Despite all the theories, the truth is that this megalith is relatively isolated, since the closest dolmens, such as Carmonita or Cueva del Monje, are between 13 and 15 km away, making it difficult to establish that it formed a part of an organized set of collective burials.
 In any case, it is usually considered that the dolmens in the vicinity of Mérida may constitute an eastern prolongation of the dense megalithic nucleus of Alburquerque - Villar del Rey - La Roca de la Sierra, as can be deduced from their geographical position.